-Automate employee onboarding tasks before their first day of work with Azure portal (preview)
+Automate employee onboarding tasks before their first day of work with the Microsoft Entra admin center

-This tutorial provides a step-by-step guide on how to automate pre-hire tasks with Lifecycle workflows using the Azure portal.
+This tutorial provides a step-by-step guide on how to automate prehire tasks with Lifecycle workflows using the Microsoft Entra admin center.

-This pre-hire scenario will generate a temporary access pass for our new employee and send it via email to the user's new manager.
+This prehire scenario generates a temporary access pass for our new employee and sends it via email to the user's new manager.

 Before you begin

 Two accounts are required for this tutorial, one account for the new hire and another account that acts as the manager of the new hire.
 The new hire account must have the following attributes set: